Project

 Actions #9

-Updated by Bruce Toll about 3 years ago
+Updated by Bruce Toll over 3 years ago

 Thanks for following-up, Roel.
 I think I misinterpreted the intent of the WResource::setChanged() call in WRasterImage in WRasterImage-gm.C.
 In any case, I agree with you that notification of delivery could be handled in user code and that reliability would be an issue.
 So, not a good idea....